learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 - a list of Heroines, with a checkbox for each one
 - a submit button

+The update action should create associations for each of the Heroines the user selected.

 When the form successfully saves, the user should be redirected to the Power show page.

 The power show page should show a link to the edit page.